Carreau/phd-dissertation/parts/part3.rst

     with marginal distribution as histogram on the side and on the top.
 Shaded regions represent confidence interval at 95%.

-:num:`Figure #dxf` shows the relation between the mesh size and the offset distance |delta| independently for each concentration of Capping Protein.

 .. _dxf:
 .. figure:: /figs/delta-xi-facets.png